OldUser101/Iniuriarum/README.md

 # Iniuriarum
-A simple keylogger and installer.
+A simple keylogger written in VB.NET.
 Made for educational purposes only.